Reference

 Overview

 The API is public and currently requires no user API key.
 Small files can be uploaded with a single multipart request.
 Larger files use a direct R2 upload session created by the service.
+Both upload flows accept either a preset duration or a fixed ISO 8601 expiresAt value with an explicit timezone.

 Inline